astefanutti/kms-glsl/README.md

 Note this also works with the Raspberry Pi OS Lite versions, as it does not need any compositor like X, Wayland or similar.

-It has successfully been tested on the RPi 3B+ and RPi 4, running the Raspberry Pi OS Lite 2020-12-02, Linux kernel 5.4.79.
+It has successfully been tested on the RPi 4, running the Raspberry Pi OS 2023-09-22, Linux kernel 5.15.

 ## TODO